-- Canada exported over $130 billion of mineral fuels and oil in 2019, a large majority of which was transported by pipelines (World's Top Exports)
+- Canada exported $140 billion of oil and natural gas in 2021, a large majority of which was transported by pipelines (NRC)

-- 119,000 kilometres of transmission pipelines are operated by CEPA members in Canada, enough to circle our planet 3 times (CEPA)
+- 119,000 kilometres of transmission pipelines are operated by CEPA members in Canada, enough to circle our planet three times (CEPA)

 - 830,000 kilometres of pipelines (gathering, transmission and delivery lines) exist in an extensive underground network across Canada (CEPA)